Scandiking/OBJ2000/Statement.md

-A _statement_ in Java is a single instruction executed by the [[JVM]].
+> A _statement_ in Java is a single instruction executed by the [[JVM]].
 Statements form the building blocks of Java programs and can perform actions such as variable assignments, method calls, loops, or condition evaluations.
 Each Java statement typically ends with a semicolon `;`, except for block statements or control flow structures.
+> --- _ChatGPT_

 ### Best practices
 - Keep statements concise and readable